zio/zio/docs/datatypes/contextual/zlayer.md

 ## Layer Memoization

+### Layers are Memoized by Default when Providing Globally

-One important feature of `ZIO` layers is that **they are shared by default**, meaning that if the same layer is used twice, the layer will only be allocated a single time.
+One important feature of a ZIO application is that layers are shared by default, meaning that if the same layer is used twice, and if we provide the layer [globally](#global-environment) the layer will only be allocated a single time.
 For every layer in our dependency graph, there is only one instance of it that is shared between all the layers that depend on it.

 For example, assume we have the three `A`, `B`, and `C` services.
 The implementation of both `B` and `C` are dependent on the `A` service: